Home » Culture » Castanyada: What it is and how we celebrate the Catalan Halloween

 5. Spread some oil on a baking tray, put the panellets on it and varnish them with beaten egg to make them shine.

-6. Preheat the oven at 170ºC-180 ºC and cook the panellets for 15-20 min until they become golden but not burnt.
+6. Preheat the oven to 170ºC-180 ºC and cook the panellets for 15-20 min until they become golden but not burnt.

 7. Enjoy!

-*The traditional recipe is actually with potatoes but some people, like us, use sweet potatoes.
+*The traditional recipe actually has potatoes but some people, like us, use sweet potatoes.
 Choose whatever you like the most, they’ll be delicious anyway!

-Panellets, one of the typical dishes we eat on La Castanyada
+Panellets, one of the typical dishes we eat in La Castanyada

 The history behind the Castanyada